 - Small Business Health Care Tax Credit, which allows small employers a tax credit for providing health coverage for employees

-- The Research and Development tax credit (starting in 2015 and continuing) may be included in the general business credit by corporations.
-(Partnerships and S corporations must use IRS Form 6765 to apply for this tax credit.
+- The Research and Development tax credit (from 2015 forward) may be included in the general business credit by corporations.
+Partnerships and S corporations must use IRS Form 6765 to apply for this tax credit.

-Included in the general business credit are the following.
-All of the following credits are part of the general business credit.
+Included in the general business credit are the following credits.
 The form you use to figure each credit is shown in parentheses.

 - Alternative motor vehicle credit (Form 8910).
 This credit consists of the following credits for certain vehicles you placed in service.
 For more information, see Form 8910.